dioptra-io/iprs/README.md

 The IPv4 snapshots consist of multipath route traces from ten vantage points towards all routable IPv4 /24 prefixes.
 The IPv6 snapshots consist of single-path route traces towards a large number of prefixes and are available from Dioptra upon request.

-# How the route survey is conducted
+# How the survey is obtained

 The Sorbonne University IP Route Survey is conducted using free open-source liberally-licensed software developed, unless otherwise noted, by the Dioptra group:

 * The measurements are orchestrated by the [Iris](https://github.com/dioptra-io/zeph) measurement orchestration system.
 * The dynamic allocation of IPv4 destination prefixes to vantage points is determined by the [Zeph](https://github.com/dioptra-io/zeph) reinforcement learning algorithm.
 IPv6 destination prefix allocations are currently static.
-* At each vantage point, probe packets are sent and probe replies are received and logged by the [Caracal](https://github.com/dioptra-io/caracal) tool.
+* At each vantage point, probe packets are sent and probe replies are received and logged by the [Caracal](https://github.com/dioptra-io/caracal) high-speed probing tool that we currently throttle to 100,000 packets per second.
 * The determination of which probe packets should be sent, and in which order, is conducted using the [Diamond Miner](https://github.com/dioptra-io/diamond-miner) algorithm for IPv4 and the yarrp algorithm for IPv6.
 The latter was developed by Robert Beverly's research team at the Naval Postgraduate School, and the former by Dioptra, in collaboration with that team.

 Iris, Zeph, Diamond Miner, and Yaarp have been described in peer-reviewed publications.
+If you wish to use any of this code in your own measurement work, we will be happy to help you do so.
+Please contact us!

 # Obtaining IPRS data